 The mandatory education in Norway lasts for ten years and starts when children are six years old.
 It is built on a principle of giving equal education to everyone but also taking into account the needs of each child.

-The Municipality of Lørenskog has seven municipal elementary schools (age 6-12), and four municipal middle schools (age 13-15).
+The Municipality of Lørenskog has eight municipal elementary schools (age 6-12), and four municipal middle schools (age 13-15).
 In addition there is a private Waldorf school (Rudolf Steinerskolen i Lørenskog), and a private Christian school (Lørenskog friskole).
 Both of them have elementary and middle school classes (age 6-15).

 Lørenskog offers an introduction class to children who do not speak Norwegian.